TehMuffinMoo/ibPS/docs/NIOS/Generic Wrapper/Get-NIOSObject.md

 ```

 ### -GridName
-Specify the NIOS Grid Name in Universal DDI DDI instead of the GridUID.
+Specify the NIOS Grid Name in Universal DDI instead of the GridUID.
 This is convient, but requires resolving the license_uid on every API Call.

 This parameter can be ommitted if the Federated Grid has been stored by using Set-NIOSConnectionProfile